 Flatwoods Monster

-In summer 1952, two brothers named Edward and Fred May who loved in Flatwoods, West Virginia, believed they witness a bright UFO streak across the sky.
+On September 12, 1952, two brothers named Edward and Fred May, who lived in Flatwoods, West Virginia, believed they witnessed a bright UFO streak across the sky.
 The boys and their mother ran to the nearby farm at dusk to see what happened.

-They described that they saw as an odd-shaped item with glowing red smoke or steam rising from it.
-When a Nation Guardsman pointed a flashlight towards the pulsing light, it revealed a 10-foot monster with a blood-red face, right eyes and a green body.
-The scary monster hissed and floated up to the sky.
+They described what they saw as an odd-shaped item with glowing red light and smoke or steam rising from it.
+When a National Guardsman pointed a flashlight towards the pulsing light, it revealed a 10-foot monster with a blood-red face, bright eyes and a green body.
+The scary monster hissed and appeared to glide toward them.

 Slide Rock Bolter